Siskiyou County Personal Injury Lawyers

 Legal Process For Personal Injury Cases In Siskiyou County

-• Preparing For The Discovery Phase — Once the claim is filed and the defendant responds, the case moves to the discovery phase.
+• Preparing for the Discovery Phase — Once the claim is filed and the defendant responds, the case moves to the discovery phase.
 Here, both parties exchange evidence and information relevant to the case.
 This phase supports the initial investigation conducted by your attorney.

 At trial, a judge or jury will determine your compensation.
 Appeals can be made by either party following the trial’s outcome.

-What Damages Can Victims Recover?
+What Damages Can Victims Pursue?

-Economic Damages — The tangible losses incurred after an accident are economic damages.
+• Economic Damages — The tangible losses incurred after an accident are economic damages.
 These include, but are not limited to, the following:

-Non-Economic Damages — These are the intangible losses of the victim, such as:
+• Non-Economic Damages — These are the intangible losses of the victim, such as:

 • Pain and suffering